bigbenaugust/make_hosts/README.md

 Run with -b first to save your initial/original hosts file.

+Requires dos2unix to be installed on the system path for line break conversion.

+The /etc/extraadhosts.txt file can be used for additional custom hosts file entries to be combined with everything else.

 On some systemd machines, /etc/resolvconf/resolv.conf.d/head could be used instead of /etc/hosts.

 Really, something like: https://github.com/anticapitalista/antiX-live/blob/master/block-advert.sh is a lot prettier and does the same sort of thing.